dlops-io/simple-translate/README.md

 Refer to language codes at the bottom of this page.

-## Accessing files from GCS Bucket
-* You can download a file from GCS using `https://storage.googleapis.com/ac215-d/tips.md` (path of file in GCS)
-* You can upload a file to GCS using `curl --upload-file tips2.md https://storage.googleapis.com/ac215-d/` (provided you have write access)

 ## Running App on VM using Docker
 * Create a VM Instance from [GCP](https://console.cloud.google.com/compute/instances)
 * SSH into your newly created instance